PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Writing into the configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The other way to insert user code into the generated file is to write it in the configuration of the scene (look at the Configuration tab the Editor section).
-The compiler reads the content of the ``userCode`` parameter and write it into the file.
-In this case there is not risk to lost the code because it is saved in the Canvas file.
+The compiler reads the content of the ``userCode`` parameter and writes it into the file.
+In this case, there is no risk to lost the code because it is saved in the Canvas file.

-The ``userCode`` parameter is divided by sections that refers to different points of the generated code.
+The ``userCode`` parameter is divided into sections that refer to different points of the generated code.
 The idea is to insert code into the generated methods, ``before`` and ``after`` the method's body.
 For example you can add code after the body of the method ``create`` to perform other initialization routines, like create tween objects or audio objects or set other parameters to the current objects.

 When you click to edit the ``userCode`` parameter it opens a dialog with a tab for method, and each tab has two text boxes, one to write the ``before`` code and other to write the ``after`` code.
-For example a state scene ``userCode`` has a tab for Constructor, Init, Preload and Create.
+For example, a state scene ``userCode`` has a tab for Constructor, Init, Preload and Create.
 All these tabs denote a method generated by the editor, so you can write your own code there.

-For example let's see a case of user code inserted in a state scene via configuration:
+For example, let's see a case of user code inserted in a state scene via configuration:

 .. image:: images/UserCodeDialog.png
 	:alt: User code dialog.